Sample Care Plan For Pain

 Accurate assessment forms the bedrock of any successful pain management plan.
 This involves a comprehensive evaluation encompassing several key areas:

 • Pain History: This includes the onset, location, duration, character (sharp, dull, aching, burning), intensity (using a numerical rating scale – NRS, visual analog scale – VAS, or verbal descriptor scale – VDS), aggravating and alleviating factors, and impact on daily activities.
-The patient’s description of their pain is paramount.
+The patient’s description of their pain is key.

 • Physical Examination: A thorough physical examination helps identify potential causes of pain, assess for any physical limitations or neurological deficits, and rule out other contributing factors.